ImageMagick v6 Examples --

 See also Montage Concatenation Mode, for an alternative way of creating arrays of equal sized images.

-The "-append" operator will only append the actual images, and does not make use the virtual canvas (image page) size of offset.
+The "-append" operator will only append the actual images, and does not make use the virtual canvas (image page) size, or the image offset.
 However the virtual canvas information seems to be left in a funny state with the canvas sizes being added together and the offset set to some undefined value.

 This may be regarded as a bug, and means either the input images or result should have the virtual canvas reset using "+repage", before saving, or using the image in operations where this information can become important.